bredelings/BAli-Phy/doc/man/character-properties.md

 # POSITIVE-SELECTION OPTIONS

 **--above=PROBABILITY**
-: Select letters whose posterior mean probability is strictly greater than _PROBABILITY_ (default: 0.5).
+: Select columns whose conditioned or model-averaged posterior mean probability is strictly greater than _PROBABILITY_ (default: 0.5).
+A shared representative is chosen using the conditioned view before either threshold is applied.

 **--highest[=PERCENT]**
 : Instead select the highest-probability percentage of letters, with an implicit percentage of 1%.

 **--unconditional**
-: Use the model-averaged posterior.
-By default, positive-selection reports use samples where `positiveSelectionInModel` is true.
-If that conditioned view is absent, the command reports an error rather than silently changing the scientific quantity.
+: Report and select only from the model-averaged posterior.
+By default, positive-selection reports pair it with samples where `positiveSelectionInModel` is true.
+If that condition is absent, the command reports an error rather than silently changing the requested report.

 # VALIDATION